rochiecuevas/Mission_Mars/README.md

 <img src = "{{ list.featured_image }}" alt = "featured image" width = 100%/>
 ```

-To render each hemisphere image, the list of dictionaries containing the hemisphere URLs (in the BSON document) were subjected to a for loop.
+To render each hemisphere image, the list of dictionaries containing the hemisphere URLs (in the BSON document created by `app.py`) was subjected to a for loop.

 ```html
 {% for pic in list.hemisphere_images[2:4] %}